Emsculpt Vs Coolsculpting

 During the sessions, the Emsculpt machine will be attached to the treated area, and the high-intensity electromagnetic energy will begin to contract the muscles.

-The process of muscles contracting at an extremely rapid rate is referred to as supermaximal contractions.
+The process of muscles contracting at an extremely rapid rate is called supermaximal contractions.

 The intensity level with which the muscles are being contracted is set to the individual’s own tolerance, so while there will likely be some mild discomfort, it should not be too painful an experience.

-The four sessions are completed within a two-week period and are recommended to be done with 2-3 days between sessions.
+The four sessions are completed within a two-week period and are recommended to be spaced 2-3 days apart.

-Results will begin to be visible within two weeks of treatment and will continue to develop steadily over time.
+Results will become visible within 2 weeks of treatment and continue to develop steadily over time.
 The final, most optimal results are seen around the three-month mark.

 Maintenance sessions are recommended based on the individual between 6-12 months.